Set up workflow phases and transitions

 Metaphases are also used in the dashboard to simplify and categorize charts and graphs.

-The metaphases for backlog items and their default phases are:
+The metaphases for backlog entities and their default phases are:

 If you select a phase in a shared workflow from within a workspace, the master phase field displays the original phase in the shared workflow on which changes were based.
 You can see the master phase field in the PROPERTIES pane on the right.